Consensys/hyperledger-besu-ethers/README.md

     restriction?: 'restricted' | 'unrestricted';
 ```

 See [privateTransactions.js](./examples/privateTransactions.js) for a full example of how a private contract can be deployed and its functions called from different nodes.
-Here's a short summary
+Here's a short summary using the [Simple Storage](./src/contracts/SimpleStorage.sol) contract.
 ```js
 const PanEthers = require('pantheon-ethers')